 Long-Term Follow-Up Award: 2 Years (FY 2020–FY 2021), $748,548

-Purpose: Over the last 10 to 15 years, strides have been made in the development of reading and mathematics instruction to improve student achievement.
+Purpose: The purpose of this project was to develop and evaluate the efficacy of intensive interventions for students with and at high risk for reading and math disabilities.
+Over the last two decades, strides have been made in the development of reading and mathematics instruction to improve student achievement.
 Yet there is a wide and persistent achievement gap between students with disabilities and their peers without disabilities, and some students show limited or no progress despite receiving secondary, tertiary, or both levels of intervention.
-Thus, there is a need for development of innovative interventions for students with identified disabilities in reading, mathematics, or both as well as those who are at high risk for being identified as such.
-This need is more urgent for students in the intermediate grades, when academic deficits and achievement gaps between students with disabilities and their peers are well established, and identification of students in true need of more intensive interventions is more accurate.
-The purpose of this project is to develop and evaluate the efficacy of math and reading interventions for these learning disabilities in grades 3–5.
+Thus, there is a need for development of innovative interventions for students with identified disabilities in reading or mathematics as well as those who are at high risk for being identified as such.
+This need is more urgent for students in the intermediate grades, when academic deficits and achievement gaps between students with disabilities and their peers are well established, and identification of students in need of more intensive interventions is more accurate.
+To address this need, this project aimed to develop and evaluate the efficacy of math and reading interventions for these learning disabilities in grades 3–5.

-Projects: The Center's primary research includes the development of math and reading interventions and the evaluation of the efficacy of the interventions and their components.
+Projects: The Center's primary research included the development of math and reading interventions and the evaluation of the efficacy of the interventions and their components.

-Focused Program of Research: The reading interventions focus on informational text.
-The math interventions focus on fraction magnitude, word problems, and calculations.
-In both academic domains, the interventions address College- and Career-Ready Standards.
-At grade 3, the interventions comprise 41 lessons in reading and 36 lessons in math; at grades 4-5, they comprise 40 lessons in reading and 36 lessons in math.
-Lessons are intended to be administered three times per week for 35-40 minutes per session over 15 weeks in reading and over 13 weeks in math.
+Focused Program of Research: The reading interventions focused on informational text.
+The math interventions focused on fraction magnitude, word problems, and calculations.
+In both academic domains, the interventions address College- and Career-Readiness Standards.
+At grade 3, the interventions comprised 41 lessons in reading and 36 lessons in math; at grades 4–5, they comprised 40 lessons in reading and 36 lessons in math.
+Lessons are intended to be administered three times per week for 35–40 minutes per session over 15 weeks in reading and in math.